top of page

 All Posts

-Is My Dog Smiling at Me… Or About to Bite?
+Is My Dog Smiling at Me… Or Showing a Submissive Grin?

 A friend of mine lives in a rural area and works with livestock guardian dogs.
 Recently, one of his dogs started doing something new: escaping from the enclosure where she’s supposed to stay with the sheep.
 Not running away exactly, just… leaving her post.
-And when he’d go to collect her and bring her back, she’d do this weird thing with her face.
+And when he’d go to collect her and bring her back, she’d show this weird submissive grin.

 “It’s like she’s baring her teeth at me,” he told me, “but not in a serious way?”